Getting your Medical Card over the phone has never been so easy

 About Cannabis in Michigan

 The Michigan Medical Marijuana Act (MMMA) was swift in delivering patients the relief they needed.
 As a result, in 2008 Michigan voters passed a referendum that allowed qualifying patients to grow, possess, use, and distribute marijuana.
 This was only possible if you were issued a Michigan medical marijuana card.
-Late to the party was the legalization of recreational marijuana use in 2019.
-Recreational sale of cannabis began in December of the same year.
-Medical Marijuana and recreational marijuana laws have generated millions of dollars for the state of Michigan.

 As a result, detailed reports have shown recreational sales increased 8x in the first year.
 Recreational sales of $10 million a week were common throughout the first year, for instance.
 Medical marijuana sales also skyrocketed in the first year. $9.7 million of sales in just 1 week of June 2020 alone.
 Here is some information about the tax money from marijuana sales in Michigan and how they were distributed.

-Michigan has seen astronomical benefits due to the legalization of recreational marijuana.
+As a result, Michigan has seen astronomical benefits due to the legalization of recreational marijuana.
 This ideology has prompted thoughts for expansion that go well beyond the scope of adult marijuana use in multiple states across America.

 Conditions that Qualify for a Medical Marijuana Card in Michigan